ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

    * "Allele" connotes a state whereas "variant" connotes a change between states.
 This distinction makes it awkward to use variant to refer to the concept of an unchanged position in a Sequence and was one of the factors that influenced the preference of “Allele” over “Variant” as the primary subject of annotations.
    * See :ref:`Use “Allele” rather than “Variant” <use-allele>` for further details.
 * When a trait has a known genetic basis, it is typically represented computationally as an association with an Allele.
-* The VMC definition of Allele applies to all Sequence types (DNA, RNA, AA).
+* This specification's definition of Allele applies to all Sequence types (DNA, RNA, AA).

 .. _text: